 If a decision review does not leave you with the rating you deserve, you can continue to contest the VA’s ruling by making another appeal.
 With the help of an experienced attorney, you can successfully make a case in court to the VA that you deserve to have a higher disability rating.
 An attorney can help you compile evidence and navigate the appeals process in order to get the best possible outcome.

 In some cases, the VA does not give an accurate rating to a Veteran suffering from a mental health condition.
 Mental illness is often especially difficult for the VA to assess, and you can end up getting fewer benefits than you deserve based on an inaccurate rating.
-You shouldn’t have to fight with the VA to get the support that you need and deserve, but when you do, one of our team of skilled attorneys is here to help.
+You shouldn’t have to fight with the VA to receive disability compensation that you need and deserve.
+But when you do, one of our team of skilled attorneys is here to help.

 Sources: